-Bodyguards help keep clients out of harm’s way, make a positive difference on the lives of others, and develop lifelong friendships with security professionals throughout the world.
+Bodyguards help keep clients out of harm’s way, make a positive difference in the lives of others, and develop lifelong friendships with security professionals throughout the world.
 If you have always dreamed of having a rewarding career protecting other people, read on to find out how you can start an excellent career as a bodyguard.

 Unlike some other security jobs in the field, there are no strict education requirements that are necessary to become a bodyguard.
 Most employers for bodyguards will require that you have at least a high school diploma or GED equivalent though.
-High school level education serves as proof that you possess fundamental math and science knowledge that will build a strong foundation for further training on the job.
+High school-level education serves as proof that you possess fundamental math and science knowledge that will build a strong foundation for further training on the job.

 It is extremely important that you learn all of the tactical skills that will be needed to create plans and strategies to protect your clients in various different scenarios.
 As a result, some states require that bodyguards become licensed before holding the positions.
 While this varies from state to state, there are some in the United States that also require bodyguards have a postsecondary certificate or degree along with previous experience in security jobs.

-Through the course of a typical day at work as a bodyguard, you may need to run, jump, kneel, or any other physical activity to maintain safety.
-Despite popular belief, this does not mean you are required to be overly large or tall.
-However, you will need to build up your strength to be able to properly defend your client from all dangerous threats.
+Through the course of a typical day as a bodyguard, you may run, jump, kneel, or do other physical activities.
+Despite popular belief, this does not mean you have to be overly large or tall.
+However, you need lots of strength so you can properly defend your client from all dangerous threats.

 What is a bodyguard’s salary?
-In addition, bodyguards in private security jobs earn an average mean salary of $27,240 per year, while the top ten percent in the profession can earn $42,490 each year.
-With increased employment opportunity and earning potential, it is an excellent time to get started on training to become a bodyguard.
+In addition, bodyguards in private security jobs earn an average mean salary of $31,470 per year.
+Furthermore, the top ten percent in the profession can earn $51,600 each year.
+With increased employment opportunities and earning potential, now is a great time to start your career as a bodyguard.